 - Clean Copy - Is your content well-written?
 The stakes continue to climb for marketers, as consumers and search demand better copy.
 Clean, original material is expected.
 And maintaining a consistent voice also lends authenticity, so make sure copy flows from page to page.

 In addition to these particulars, it is also essential to take a wide-angle view of your website content.
 Is excessive content diluting your site's ranking ability?
 Selective pruning strengthens your website, even though it results in fewer words.

 Is your blog clogged with too many posts covering the same topic?
 This is known as keyword cannibalism, and it's a big problem for website performance.

-Combining similar posts into a single “master” post about a subject sends a clearer message to Google and keeps your site lean for easy reading.
+Combining similar posts into a single "master" post about a subject sends a more explicit message to Google and keeps your site lean for easy reading.
 For the best results, build your master post from the one receiving the most traffic and traction.

-Thin content can also stunt your growth, so it is important to expand onsite material beyond once-standard 500-word blog posts.
-To keep consumers and search engaged, beef-up word count or redirect visitors to more engaging material, found elsewhere on your domain.
+Thin content can also stunt your growth, so expanding onsite material beyond once-standard 500-word blog posts is crucial.
+To keep consumers and search engaged, beef up word count or redirect visitors to more engaging material found elsewhere on your domain.

 The chart above from Backlinko shows that content ranking in the top search positions has just under 2,000 words.
 But again, it’s quality and whether your content answers the users’ question that is most important.

 Conducting a content audit is like doing research.
 This process is highly time-consuming and can be a pain for larger enterprise sites.
 However, the findings will pay off tremendously once you put the data to work.